gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 existing quota requests.
 In other words, you don't have to worry about quotas being reset to old values; once they have been increased, they stay that way!

-## Contributing
+## How do I request quota increases for services this module doesn't support yet?

+In order to request a Quota Increase, AWS requires you to pass in special codes, like `L-2AEEBF1A` and `L-2AEEBF1A`.
+Terraform has a data source [aws_servicequotas_service_quota](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/servicequotas_service_quota) that returns this special code using the `quota_name` and `service_code` as parameters.
+Many of this `quota_name` and `service_code` combinations are already defined in this module.
+To add others, the [generate_code.rb](generate_code.rb) script can be used to generate the code for a given service.

-When you want to add a new resource, you can check the available services with
+You can check the available services with

 ```
 aws service-quotas list-services --region <REGION> --output table